 As you may have heard, Citrix and VMware recently announced support for Linux virtual machines, to deliver mixed hosted environments within their virtualization stacks.
 New doesn’t always mean better, however.
 If you’ve been using Linux for a while, why not use a hosted desktops solution that has been supporting Linux for a while, too?
 There are several well-established and industry-tested, feature-rich solutions at your fingertips.

 In terms of display protocols, HP Remote Graphic Software (HP RGS) has supported high-performance connections to remote Windows and Linux desktops for years.
 The latest 7.1 release includes even more performance enhancements and tools for collaboration.
 Don’t let that statement pass you by.
-Collaboration is a useful, if not required, feature for designers and engineers who typically need access to Linux applications. – Tip: see HP RGS in action by watching this on-demand webinar on delivering mission critical applications.
+Collaboration is a useful, if not required, feature for designers and engineers who typically need access to Linux applications.

 A couple other tried-and-true display protocols for Linux desktops are NoMachine and Exceed onDemand.
 The point is, check the display protocol options and investigate the features included with each protocol, to make sure you choose a solution that provides everything you need.

 Don’t be afraid to mix and match, whether that be remote operating systems, display protocols, client devices, etc. Using a vendor neutral connection broker, you can build a hosted environment for Linux applications that works seamlessly with all other resources in your environment and provides the performance your users need to get their jobs done. – Tip: download our guide on choosing and using display protocols.